Southeast

 On my latest trip, I took Anthony Bourdain’s advice (RIP) and ventured into Verti Marte.
 This hole-in-the-wall bodega has a food counter in the back.

 The Verti Marte muffuletta was just what I needed.
-Tender sesame-topped bread spread with an olive spread and heavy helpings of salami and provolone.
-I said yes to it toasted.
-It married the flavors all the more.
+It was tender, sesame-topped bread spread with olives and heavy helpings of salami and provolone.
+I said yes to it toasted, which enhanced the flavors.

-The Verti Marte food counter serves lots of other sandwiches like po-boys, chicken and sausage gumbo along with desserts.
-The market portion offers lots of beverages from the usuals to local beer.
+The Verti Marte food counter serves many other sandwiches, such as po-boys and chicken and sausage gumbo, along with desserts.
+The market portion offers many beverages, from the usuals to local beer.

 Located at 1201 Royal St. Open 24 hours a day.